-This indicator comes on when the vehicle is being operated in an environmentally friendly, fuel-efficient manner.
-The indicator goes off when the vehicle is stopped.
+This indicator is shown when the vehicle is being operated in an environmentally friendly, fuel-efficient manner.
+The indicator is not shown when idling.

 Consider the following tips to reduce fuel consumption:

 - Avoid high engine speeds during acceleration. - Travel at a constant speed. - Select the transmission gear that is appropriate for the vehicle speed.